Rohan-Yelandur/blockchain-crowdfunding/README.md

 # blockchain-crowdfunding
 OpenBackers (trademark possibly pending??) is a decentralized webapp that lets you crowdfund your best ideas!
-Anyone with a crypto wallet can donate ETH.
+Anyone with a Metamask wallet can start creating campaigns and donating ETH.

 Live demo: https://openbackers.vercel.app/

+Ps. get some free test ETH here: https://cloud.google.com/application/web3/faucet/ethereum/sepolia

 ## Local Setup
 Run `npm install` in the terminal